Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

-In the last sections, we have discussed how scale invariant but non-conformal field theories are inconsistent with the perturbative $a$-theorem.
+In the last couple of sections, we have discussed how scale invariant but non-conformal field theories are inconsistent with the perturbative $a$-theorem.
 We have showed that the suitably defined $a$-function (whose particular realization is the dilaton scattering amplitudes) decreases at the rate dominantly proportional to the bilinear of $\mathcal{B}$-functions in perturbation theory.
-In order to achieve the finite dilaton scattering amplitude, it must be accompanied with vanishing $\mathcal{B}$ functions near the asymptotic IR region, and therefore it must show conformal invariance.
+In order to achieve the finite dilaton scattering amplitude, it must be accompanied with vanishing $\mathcal{B}$ functions near the asymptotic IR region, and therefore it must show conformal invariance (up on possible improvement of the energy-momentum tensor).

 If we perform an explicit computation, however, we may realize something a little bit more about the structure of the renormalization group flow.
 We realize that $\mathcal{B}$ functions in certain directions are identically zero irrespective of if the coupling constants are at the fixed point or not.
-In addition, within a few orders in perturbation theory, the zero-directions directly correspond to the ``would-be" virial current direction that may induce scale invariance without conformal invariance by using the equations of motion.
-We have seen it in section \ref{reddd} when we discussed the conformal perturbation theory.
+In addition, within a few orders of perturbation theory, the zero-directions directly correspond to the ``would-be" virial current direction that may induce scale invariance without conformal invariance by using the equations of motion.
+We have seen this phenomena explicitly in section \ref{reddd} when we discussed the conformal perturbation theory.

 This may sound unexpected because we are solving the weaker equation $T^{\mu}_{\ \mu} = \partial^\mu J_\mu$ rather than $T^{\mu}_{\ \mu} =0$ by introducing extra parameters in $J_\mu$ (as many as the number of non-conserved current).
 Why can't we expect more solutions generically?
-The argument based on the $a$-theorem gives the constraint near the fixed point, but what is the origin of this zero direction during the entire renormalization group flow?
+The argument based on the $a$-theorem gives the constraint near the fixed point, but what is the origin of these zero directions during the entire renormalization group flow?

-To see it in a simple example, we consider Yukawa interaction $y\phi \psi^2$ in $d=4$.
+To see it in a simple example, we consider Yukawa interaction $y\phi \psi^2$ in $d=4$ dimension.
 The Yukawa interaction has the one-loop $\mathcal{B}$ function

 We realize that the $\mathcal{B}$ function is orthogonal to the direction $iy (\psi \psi \phi) + c.c.$, which can be rewritten as the divergence of the non-conserved current (which is given by $i\partial^\mu (\bar{\psi} \gamma_\mu \psi)$).
 In other words, the phase of the Yukawa coupling constants are not renormalized (as observed in \cite{Dorigoni:2009ra}\cite{Fortin:2011ks}), and this is the reason why the ``would-be" virial current does not appear in this one-loop computation.
 We can easily see that the phase of the Yukawa coupling is unphysical from the beginning because we can remove it by a field redefinition of $\psi$.
 Since the phase is not a parameter of the theory nor does it affect any observables of the theory, it had better not show any physical consequences in the renormalization group flow.
 Of course, the strong $a$-theorem $\frac{d\tilde{a}}{d\log\mu} \sim \frac{1}{16\pi}|y|^6$ does tell that the $\tilde{a}$-function must be decreasing along the renormalization group flow, but again note that the phase of the Yukawa coupling does not appear in the $\tilde{a}$-function, either.